 Supervisor of Athletics

-2. The unit excludes the following administrative personnel: Superintendent, Business Administrator/Board Secretary, Human Resources Specialist, Accountant, Assistant Superintendent for Curriculum, Instruction and Programs, Assistant Superintendent for Pupil Personnel Services, and the Chief Technology Officer.
+2. The unit excludes the following personnel: Superintendent, Business Administrator/Board Secretary, Human Resources Specialist, Accountant, Assistant Superintendent of Curriculum and Instruction, and Assistant Superintendent for Student Personnel Services.

 A. The parties agree to enter into collective negotiations over a successor Agreement in Accordance with Chapter 123, Public Laws of 1974, to reach agreement on all matters concerning the terms and conditions of Administrators' employment.